oh-lang/oh-lang/WALKTHROUGH.md

 even when accessed/modified within the class.
 The getters/setters are methods named the `function_case` version of the `Variable_case` variable, with various arguments to determine the desired action.
+TODO: at some point we need to have a "base case" so that we don't infinitely recurse;
+should a parent class not call the child class accessors?  or should we only not recurse when we're in a method like `;;x(X): { My X = X }`?  or should we avoid recursing if the variable was defined in the class itself?  (probably the latter, as it's the least surprising.)

 ```
 # for example, this class: